Trusted WordPress tutorials, when you need them most.

 You can also translate slugs, internal and outbound links, plus SEO titles and meta descriptions.

-Even if you add new languages and translations, WPML will maintain the correct hreflang relationship between all these translations.
+Even if I add new languages and translations, WPML will maintain the correct hreflang relationship between all these translations.

 In addition, WPML integrates seamlessly with AIOSEO.
-AIOSEO is the best SEO plugin for WordPress, so you’ll get a ton of additional features that can help optimize your multilingual WordPress website.
+AIOSEO is the SEO plugin we use on WPBeginner, so I can confirm it includes a ton of features to help optimize your multilingual WordPress website (be sure to see our AIOSEO review for more information).

 If you run an online store, then you may want to change the displayed currency based on the shopper’s location.
 This can improve the customer experience and get you more sales.